eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

 ---
 title: Probabilistic and Bayesian Matrix Factorizations for Text Clustering
 excerpt: "Is there such a thing as Bayesian NLP?
-You can use matrix factorization to cluster text, and you can make factorization Bayesian...
+Well, you can use matrix factorization to cluster text, and you can make factorization Bayesian...
 So I gave it a shot!"
 tags: